Large genus bounds for the distribution of triangulated surfaces in moduli space: Preliminaries

 \subsection{Conformal doubles and triangulated surfaces}

 Denote by $S_{g,b}$ a surface of genus $g$ with $b$ boundary components.
 Let $X$ be a Riemann surface of genus $g$ with $b$ boundary components, meaning that $X$ is homeomorphic to $S_{g,b}$.

-The conformal mirror $X^{-1}$ of $X$ is the Riemann surface whose local coordinates are obtained by composing each local coordinate $z$ on $X$ with the anti-holomorphic map $z\to \overline{z}$.
-The conformal double $X^d$ is obtained by gluing $X$ and $X^{-1}$ along their boundaries $\partial X$ and $\partial X^{-1}$ which are canonically identified.
-The complex structure on $X^d$ in a neighborhood $U$ of a point $p\in \partial X$ is given as follows: if $z$ is a local coordinate on $X$ under which $U\cap X$ is conformally a half-disk around $p$, then the local coordinate on $U$ which is $z$ on $U\cap X$ and $\overline{z}$ on $U\cap X^{-1}$ identifies $U$ with a disk, thus giving a complex structure on $U$ which can be checked to be independent of the choice of local coordinate $z$.
+\begin{definition} The conformal mirror $X^{-1}$ of $X$ is the Riemann surface whose local coordinates are obtained by composing each local coordinate $z$ on $X$ with the anti-holomorphic map $z\to \overline{z}$. \end{definition}

+We may construct another Riemann surface, $X^d$, by gluing $X$ and $X^{-1}$ along their boundaries $\partial X$ and $\partial X^{-1}$ which are canonically identified.
+The complex structure on $X^d$ in a neighborhood $U$ of a point $p\in \partial X$ is given as follows.
+If $z$ is a local coordinate on $X$ under which $U\cap X$ is conformally a half-disk around $p$, then the local coordinate on $U$ which is $z$ on $U\cap X$ and $\overline{z}$ on $U\cap X^{-1}$ identifies $U$ with a disk.
+This gives a complex structure on $U$ which can be checked to be independent of the choice of local coordinate $z$.
 In this way, we obtain a complex structure on $X^d$.
-Then $X^d$ is a compact genus $2g+b-1$ surface which has an anti-holomorphic involution fixing $\partial X=\partial X^{-1}\subset X^d$.
-We have the following statement about conformal doubles of triangulated surfaces.